 This shift involves not just updating methods, but also including sustainability into criteria for deciding between different options and courses of action.
 We need to start asking ourselves what impact our opportunities have on the environment and society, and only move forward with business cases with a positive sum total.
 Our Lean Service Creation methodology, for example, approaches this with a canvas dedicated to sustainable design that helps teams assess the overall impact of their products and services also beyond the individual user.
-You can download the canvas here.

 The idea of planet-centric design is to take the foundation of human-centric design and build on top of it towards common good, rather than abandon the previous paradigm altogether.
 Planet-centric design isn’t concerned solely with the environment, but also covers social issues, economic stability and sustainability on a strategic level.